-This worksheet provides information on all discharges eligible for inclusion in the measure from your facility during the measurement period.
+This tab provides information on all discharges eligible for inclusion in the measure from your facility during the measurement period.
 Please contact the CCSQ Service Center if you identify any rows with provider IDs in the second column that are not for your facility.
 The provider ID is the CMS Certification Number of the discharging IPF.

-Now let's take a look at the ISR for the IPF Readmission measure in more detail.
+Next, we will take a look at the ISR for the IPF Readmission measure.

-The IPF Readmission measure estimates an all-cause, unplanned, 30-day, risk-standardized, readmission rate for adult Medicare Fee for Service patients with a principal discharge diagnosis of a psychiatric disorder, dementia, or Alzheimer's disease.
+The IPF Readmission measure estimates an all-cause, unplanned, 30-day, risk-standardized readmission rate for adult Medicare Fee for Service patients with a principal discharge diagnosis of a psychiatric disorder, dementia, or Alzheimer's disease.

-Your IPF Readmission ISR will be an Excel workbook with 13 worksheets, and I will go over each of these.
-The information in Worksheet 2, labelled Publicly Reported, is the only information that will be publicly reported.
+Your IPF Readmission ISR will be an Excel workbook with 13 tabs, and I will go over each of these.
+The information in Tab 2, Publicly Reported, is the only information that will be publicly reported.